Ad-Growth/ad-sdk-docs/docs/api/unity/ad_server/index.md

 ### `isInitialized` _{ get; }_

-Boolean that indicates if the is initialized or not.
+Boolean indicating whether the SDK is initialized or not.

 **type:** boolean.

 ### `clientProfile` _{ get; }_

 Current ClientProfile object,
-you can use this for refine user's ad experience
+you can use this to refine the user's ad experience.

 **type:** [ClientProfile](../client_profile).